openvolley/ovva/README.md

 ## About

-This R package provides a shiny app for viewing volleyball match videos in conjunction with scout files.
-At this stage it is still somewhat experimental.
-Beware!
+This R package provides a Shiny app for viewing volleyball match videos in conjunction with scout files.

 ## Live demo